 The University of Iowa's F&A cost-reimbursement rates -- the rates for reimbursing institutional overhead and other expenses associated with sponsored projects -- are determined through extensive calculation and formal negotiation with the federal government.
-The UI's current rates, as outlined in the tables below, are drawn from the UI's latest federally negotiated Rate Agreement, dated 03/20/13.

 To determine the F&A cost reimbursement, applicants must apply the allowable F&A cost-reimbursement rate to the budget "base."
 Please refer to the sponsor guidelines to determine the maximum F&A cost reimbursement rate and the base to which it applies.
 If unsure of the correct rate/calculation, please check with the UI Division of Sponsored Programs contact who works with the funding agency to which you are applying, or call the UI DSP office at 319-335-2123.

 Federally Negotiated F&A Cost-Reimbursement Rates

 Categories of Sponsored Projects

 The Federally Negotiated Rate Agreement identifies four categories of projects: Organized Research, Instruction, Other Sponsored Activities, and Off-Campus.
 Use the following F&A Rates for the appropriate category (see below for additional information) for budget start dates of 7/1/19 and beyond.